 NCPG is the national advocate for the problem gambling field, advocating for programs and services to assist people and families affected by problem gambling, as well as employers and communities.
 Our efforts to educate Congress and the Federal health agencies focus on prevention, education, treatment, enforcement and research on gambling and problem gambling.
 We urge NCPG members and supporters to utilize the materials listed below and elsewhere on our website, and with NCPG’s affiliates, to increase awareness of and provide solutions for gambling problems.
 NCPG receives no Federal funding nor any dedicated state-level funding; we are funded primarily by members and donors.

-Contact your leaders and congressional representatives to let them know how gambling addiction has affected you, your family, your company/ employees/customers, and your community – make your voice heard!
+As a constituent, you are the ideal advocate to convey to members of Congress the importance of comprehensive policy and programs for all those affected by problem gambling.
+Contact your leaders and congressional representatives to let them know how gambling addiction has affected you, your family, your company/ employees/customers and your community – make your voice heard!

 More than 30 states allow legal sports betting following the U.S. Supreme Court ruling on Murphy v.
 NCAA in 2018.
 At least 10 states have passed legislation to expand gambling in 2021.
 NCPG adopted specific recommendations for sports betting laws in our Responsible Gaming Principles for Sports Gambling Legislation and we encourage stakeholders in states where sports betting legalization is under consideration to review and employ these principles.
 NCPG further encourages state lawmakers to set aside at least one percent of the proceeds from these new laws to be dedicated for problem gambling treatment and prevention programs.

 The gambling industry wants to repeal an excise tax on sports wagers.
 The tax amounts to 0.25% on all sports bets placed with commercial sportsbooks.
-The tax generates an estimated $50 million that should be used to address problem gambling needs and research.
-With states expanding sports betting, the excise tax is likely to bring in more revenue in the future.
+The tax generated an estimated $50 million before the 2018 expansion of sports wagering, and surely generate millions more now.
+That tax revenue should be used to address problem gambling needs and research.
 Rather than repeal the tax, Congress should use these funds to address the behavioral health addiction of gambling disorder for the first time.

 The General Accounting Office (GAO) issued a report in 2017 noting that the Department of Defense (DOD) maintained 3,141 slot machines at overseas military installations.
-The GAO Report noted that between FY 2011 and 2015 the slot machines generated about $100 million per year.
-GAO also found that DOD did not screen military personnel for gambling disorder.
-NCPG supported the Gambling Addiction Prevention Act (GAP) which called on Congress to address gambling disorder screening for active duty military personnel and update the guidance related to behavioral health.
-The 2019 National Defense Authorization Act included language based on the GAP Act.
-NCPG is monitoring compliance with the provisions of the act to determine if further legislation is needed.
+The GAO report noted that between FY 2011 and 2015 the slot machines generated about $100 million per year.
+GAO also found that DOD did not screen military personnel for gambling disorders.
+NCPG supported the Gambling Addiction Prevention Act (GAP) which called on Congress to address gambling disorder screening for active-duty military personnel and update the guidance related to behavioral health.
+NCPG continues to focus on advocating for this legislation in 2022.